UPPMAX/naiss_intro_python/docs/sessions/variables_expressions_and_statements_2.md

     - Learners understand the purpose of variables
     - Learners have obtained the data type of a variable
     - Learners have heard about what a data type is
-    - Learners have practiced convert an equation and a text question to Python
+    - Learners have practiced converting an equation and a text question to Python
-    - Learners have read on operators
+    - Learners have read about operators
     - Learners have worked with the modulo operator

     Lesson plan: